Tasneem-Helal/sales-forecasting-walmart/README.md

 ## Results

-⚠️ LightGBM achieved the best performance (lowest MAE & RMSE).
+⚠️ XGBoost achieved the best performance (lowest RMSE).
 Detailed results will be generated in `/results/model_performance_summary.csv` when running the notebook.

 ---